exodus4d/pathfinder/README.md

 This Pathfinder Fork is an attempt to make a community supported fork in the absence of [Exodus4d](https://github.com/exodus4d) that will include bug fixes and be upgraded for any changes to the Eve Online universe.

+**For installation please see our [Docker-compose solution](https://github.com/goryn-clade/pathfinder-containers) that includes a detailed guide on how to get up and running.**

 If you wish to contribute please join the [Pathfinder Slack](https://join.slack.com/t/pathfinder-eve-online/shared_invite/enQtMzMyOTkyMjczMTA3LWI2NGE1OTY5ODBmNDZlMDY3MDIzYjk5ZTljM2JjZjIwNDRkNzMyMTEwMDUzOGQwM2E3ZjE1NGEwNThlMzYzY2Y).

 - Project URL [https://www.pathfinder-w.space](https://www.pathfinder-w.space)